 This association strives to provide a forum for students in which to network with fellow students, alumni and practitioners in this particular field of law.

-This society is interested in all facets of entertainment and media law.
-It strives to bring together interested students, entertainment lawyers and members of the entertainment industry.
+This society is interested in all facets of entertainment and sports law.
+It strives to bring together interested students and professionals in the entertainment and sports industries.

 Environmental Law Society

 The society strives to educate the law school community about current environmental issues and also to inform its members of opportunities in environmental law.

 The purpose of this association is to promote student interest in the school's fair housing legal clinic.

 The Fashion Law Society is John Marshall's source for the latest information on fashion law cases and developments at the nexus of traditional practice areas, including intellectual property, contract, employment, labor, tax, and patent law.

 The Federalist Society is an organization founded on the principles that the state exists to preserve freedom, the separation of governmental powers is central to our Constitution, and it is emphatically the province and duty of the judiciary to say what the law is, not what it should be.